Nebo15/qbill.docs/source/gandalf.html.md

 In a result you will get a total of all scores and you can make further decision based on this value.

+## State Transition Rules for BPM

+Sometimes you need to have very complex rules in your BPM-engine, that should tell you to which branch your task should be moved.
+In this case you can call Gandalf and configure all this in it.

 # Support

 This project is continuously supported on behalf of our customers and as part of our own [SASS-service](https://gandalf.nebo15.com/).
 We recommend to use it, but feel free to create your own installation of Gandalf.